twitter-archive/kestrel/docs/journal_format.md

 strategies for erasing or compressing old journal files.

-- If the queue is empty, then after `defaultJournalSize` (usually 16MB) of journal is written, the file is erased and a new file is started.
+- If the queue is empty, then after `defaultJournalSize` (usually 16MB) of journal is written, the file is erased and a new file is started with only open transactions.
 (This is the normal "steady-state" operation mode.)

-- If the queue is not in read-behind (that is, all of the queue's contents are in memory), and the journal files total more than `maxJournalSize` (usually 1GB), then the journal is rewritten from scratch.
-We know that will be no more than `maxMemorySize` (usually 128MB).

 - If the queue *is* in read-behind, a new journal file is started after each `maxMemorySize` (usually 128MB).
 At the beginning of each new file, a